RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Culture/Belief/List of Beliefs.md

           method: first_character
 ---

-The following is an index of all articles describing [[Encyclopedia Mysenvaria/Culture/Cultural Articles#Beliefs|beliefs]], sorted alphabetically.
+The following is an index of all articles describing [[Encyclopedia Mysenvaria/Culture/Culture#Beliefs|beliefs]], sorted alphabetically.
 # Beliefs
 ## A
 - [[Encyclopedia Mysenvaria/Culture/Beliefs/Afterlife|Afterlife]]